Top 10 Architecture Firms in Asia

 Projects include: 1967 Habitat 67 at Expo 67 World’s Fair, Montreal, Quebec, Canada; 1988 Hebrew Union College, Jerusalem, Israel; 2010 Yitzhak Rabin Center, Tel Aviv, Israel and 2011 Marina Bay Sands, Singapore’s second integrated resort and casino.

 Marina Bay Sands was done in collaboration with AEDAS.
-The building won over 40 awards across various disciplines, including Design of the Year in the 2011 Singapore President’s Design Awards, Innovation in Structural Engineering at the Bentley Systems 2010 Be Inspired Awards, and Condé Nast Traveler’s 2011 Hot List of the world’s best new hotels.
+Furthermore, the building won over 40 awards across various disciplines, including Design of the Year in the 2011 Singapore President’s Design Awards, Innovation in Structural Engineering at the Bentley Systems 2010 Be Inspired Awards, and Condé Nast Traveler’s 2011 Hot List of the world’s best new hotels.

 He gained international recognition in 1949 when he won the competition for the design of Hiroshima Peace Memorial Park.
-Other projects include: Fuji Television Building, Odaiba, Tokyo in 1996; Tokyo Dome Hotel in 2000 and the Hwa Chong Institution Boarding School, Singapore which was completed in 2005.
+Other projects include: Fuji Television Building, Odaiba, Tokyo in 1996; Tokyo Dome Hotel in 2000 and the Hwa Chong Institution Boarding School, Singapore which was complete in 2005.

 Tadao Ando was born in 1941 and is a Japanese self-taught architect.
 After being a boxer for a short period, Ando began his self-education by apprenticing with several professional designers and city planners.
 In the 1960s he travelled to Europe and the United States to analyze the great buildings and document his observations in a detailed sketch book.
 He intensively studied the work of Le Corbusier.
 In 1968 he returned to Osaka and established his own design studio.
 He won the Pritzker Prize in1995